almostearthling/when-command/support/docs/tutorial.md

     -exec trash -f '{}' \;
 ```

 and save the file hitting _Ctrl+S_, then _Ctrl+X_ to exit the editor.
 The reason for the `-path ./.local/share/Trash -prune` line is that, since this script could be started in any directory, including the home directory (where _./.local/share/Trash_ is found), we do not want the script to handle files already in the _Trash_ bin again.
-Of course, being this a single command, the same command have been placed directly in the _command_ section of a [Command Based Task](tasks.md#command), but a small script does not really introduce extra costs and make things somewhat more clear.
+Of course, being this a single command, the same command could have been placed directly in the _command_ section of a [Command Based Task](tasks.md#command), but a small script does not really introduce extra costs and make things somewhat more clear.
 At last we change permissions for the script, in order for it to be executable:

 ```shell
 chmod a+x housekeep.sh